Kunull/Writeups/docs/Write-ups.md

 ## P.S.

-If there are any write-ups from your website, that you want me to remove for some reason, send me an [email](mailto:kunalw@skiff.com).
+If there are any write-ups for challenges created by you, that you want me to remove for a reason, send me an [email](mailto:kunalw@skiff.com).

 &nbsp;